1954 Hungary v England football match

-England approached the game in the hope that the 6–3 result had been an aberration; instead, Hungary provided a masterclass of football, and thrashed England 7–1.
-The match has remained England’s largest defeat to this day.
+England approached the game in the hope that the 6–3 result had been an aberration; instead, Hungary provided a phenomenal masterclass of football, and thrashed England 7–1.
+The match still remains England’s largest defeat to this day.

 Background

 Under the stewardship of Gusztáv Sebes, Hungary had been unbeaten since May 1950, and had won the 1952 Olympics in Helsinki.
 They were rated the number one team in the world by FIFA and were firm favourites for the 1954 World Cup.

 England were rated the number four team in the world by FIFA, but were still existing in a climate of complacency; the Football Association (FA) saw their country as the originators of the game and assumed English players were technically and physically superior to their foreign counterparts.
-Coaching and tactical advances from abroad were ignored, with the English national side and the majority of clubs persisting with the outdated WM formation.
+Coaching and tactical advances from abroad were ignored, in the England national side and the majority of clubs persisting with the outdated WM formation.
 Manager Walter Winterbottom had no prior managerial experience in professional football, and did not pick the England squad: that role remained with the FA's selection committee, who frequently displayed little or no consistency in their choice of player.

 Hungary had visited England in 1953 and delivered a 6–3 thrashing at Wembley—the first time a foreign team outside the British Isles had beaten England on home soil.
 The result had sent a shockwave through English football, with several prominent managers and players such as Matt Busby, Don Revie, Bill Nicholson and Ron Greenwood realising that the English game had to adapt if the national team was to compete at the highest levels.
 The FA on the other hand viewed the defeat as a "one-off", and retained Winterbottom and an outdated WM formation for the return game in Budapest.

-Date, venue and attendance

-The match was played on 23 May 1954 at Nepstadion in Budapest in front of a 92,000 crowd.